I saw you this morning while walking my shepherd,

 Always come back; you’re such a beautiful site.

 Glide on that wind which I know you so love,

 My Raven, please come back from up there above.

 Did you know ravens live up to thirty years?
 Considered the most intelligent bird, ravens have their own form of communication and can even be taught to count.
 They display high-learning ability and use logic for solving problems.
 Ravens are emotional, too.
 A raven’s calls can express tenderness, happiness, surprise, emotion or rage.
 I love ravens!

 I am Now Called the Rescue Dog

-Whether young or old, I find myself to be a fine looking German Shepherd Dog.
+Whether young or old, I find myself to be a fine-looking German Shepherd Dog.
 Once treasured by my owners but now, for some reason, of no value.
 Respect for me may weave for all a loving plan.
 Look at me!
 I do gleam with inescapable beauty — outside and within.
 For the time, I’m a lost soul without a forever home.
 I do have manners brought forth of charm.
 I’m just of one, so eager to be nourished and held.
-Look close!
+Look closely!
 There is, without doubt, something special about me.
 You can see it when wagging my tail.
 You can feel it whenever you reach down to touch me.
 Most of all, you will know when you look into my longing eyes.
 Give me one more chance.
 Am I for you? …I will never leave your side.

 © Kathy Sater Partch 2004